la-solver/Tic-Tac-Toe-Fullstack-Game/README.md

 ### **Frontend**

-- **Dynamic Gameplay**: Play against friends or AI with varying difficulty levels.
+- **Dynamic Gameplay**: Play against friends locally on your own device or AI with varying difficulty levels.
+- **Online PvP**: Compete in real-time multiplayer matches against players worldwide with matchmaking support.
 - **Leaderboard**: View top-ranked players and search for specific users.
 - **Profile Management**: Update your profile with a bio, social media links, and more.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop screens.